Seven Steps to Digital Customer Service Excellence

 Consumers are becoming a little more digital, every day.
-According to Forrester, digital customer service interactions will increase by 40% in 2021, a behavior driven by the pandemic but here to stay.
-And by 2022, 72% of customer interactions will involve an emerging technology such as machine learning applications, chatbots, or mobile messaging, up from 11% in 2017, according to Gartner.
+In 2021, digital customer service interactions increased, driven by the pandemic.
+By 2022, according to Gartner, 72% of customer interactions will involve an emerging technology such as machine learning applications, chatbots, or mobile messaging, up from 11% in 2017.
+Gartner also says that in the next two years, digital self-service channels (e.g., online account portals and mobile applications) will be the most valuable capability for service organizations.

 Businesses that excel in digital customer service will clearly have a leg up over the competition in this new world.